nagi49000/flink-play/README.md

 One should also be able to see the flink jobs live and running on the job manager UI at http://localhost:8081 .

-Scala and Flink versions are set by variables at various places; to update, grep (ignoring case) for "version".
+Scala and Flink versions are set by variables at various places in the code; to update, grep (ignoring case) for "version" over the code base.

 ### References